USER MANUALS

 6. For each direct association, the same information as for the view.

-Once the Natural language query input is set, the Ask button will have to be clicked in order to generate the query.
+Once the Natural language query input is set, the Ask button will have to be clicked to generate the query.

 The generated query and its explanation